- Unauthorized use of notes, text, or other aids during an examination or in performance of course assignments.

 - The charge must be submitted in writing to the College Board.
 The charge should be factual, must include a description of the action(s) which is (are) believed to constitute violations of academic integrity, and must outline the substantiating evidence.
 Names of witnesses, if appropriate, must be included in the written charge at the time it is initiated.

-- The chair of the College Board will inform the student accused of the breach of academic integrity of the charge.
-Whenever a charge is brought by a person other than the professor of the course in which the alleged violation occurred, the chair will also notify the professor who will ordinarily serve as a witness.
+- The chair of College Board will inform the student accused of the breach of academic integrity of the charge.
+Whenever a charge is brought by a person other than the professor of the course in which the alleged violation occurred, the chair will also notify the professor of the course in which the alleged violation occured, the chair will also notify the professor who will ordinarily serve as a witness.
+The student charged will have five business days from the point of notification to respond as requested to the charge.
+During the academic year, the respondent will be required to meet with the chair of College Board to discuss the charge.
 If the student acknowledges the accuracy of the charge, and if this is a first offense for the student, the College Board Chair will accept the recommendation of the instructor of the course for the sanction to be imposed.
+There will be no need for the full College Board to review the charge in a formal hearing.

 - If the accused student denies the charge, s/he will be informed of the date and location of the College Board hearing at which the case will be heard.
 The accused will be provided with a copy of the charge, copies of any document(s) to be used in evidence, and an outline of the hearing procedure.
-The case normally will be placed on the agenda at the next regular Board meeting.
 The charge will be read to the Board and any member who has a conflict of interest will be excused from hearing the charge.
 The Board will then determine the charges to which the accused must respond.

 - The student will be advised of the right to bring witnesses and the deadline for informing the Board of the names of witnesses.
 The student will also be advised of the right to have an advisor present during the hearing (c.f. #7 below).